| Home >> Varia >> Bachelor's Kit

 1.1) Adore God, not material objects.

 If your life is centered around some material good, like money, no "Bachelor's Kit" will save you.
-Material objects must serve us [Lk 12:34].
-We must not be at the service of material objects.
+Material objects must serve us, and the treasure we have to store up must be in Heaven [Lc 12:33].
+Yes, we need food, cloths, medication, etc., but "the Kingdom of God is not meat and drink" [Rm 14:17].
 Idolatry of material objects takes many forms, for example "furniture-worshipping" (which means you need a huge apartment, large moving vans, expensive insurance, etc.), or "Attic-worshipping" (which means your living environment is transformed into a warehouse filled with the most useless clutter imaginable), etc.

 1.2) We are here temporarily only, to know, love and serve the Lord.

 Our material objects don't exist to give us everlasting happiness here on Earth.
 If you fall into this error, your material choices will be distorted.
-For example, you might place huge importance on an expensive home entertainment system, or a fancy summer cottage, or fall into "extreme survivalism" and waste your time preparing for "The End Of The World As We Know It", etc.
+For example, you might place huge importance on an expensive home entertainment system, or a fancy summer cottage, or fall into "extreme survivalism" and waste your time preparing for "The End Of The World As We Know It" ("TEOTWAWKI"), etc. Being "prepared against disasters" is really nice, but don't forget that the worst disaster is going to Hell.

 1.3) One vice costs more to feed than two children (Ben Franklin).